MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

 ## Create a scene

 A scene is where all the contents will be displayed.
-There might be multiple scenes, the scenes can overlay and it is possible to switch between scenes.
+There might be multiple scenes and it is possible to switch between scenes.
 Read more about [babylon.js Scene](https://doc.babylonjs.com/divingDeeper/scene).

 1. Add the script tag after the canvas html element and add the following code to create a scene filled in black color:

     ```html
     <script type="text/javascript">
+        var canvas = document.getElementById("renderCanvas");
-        var engine = null; // will be added later
+        var engine = new BABYLON.Engine(canvas, true);

         const createScene = function() {
             const scene = new BABYLON.Scene(engine);
             scene.clearColor = new BABYLON.Color3.Black;
             return scene;
         }

-        var scene = createScene();
+        var sceneToRender = createScene();
     </script>
     ```

-1. Note that the *engine* variable is set to null.
-We have to create an instance of babylon.js web rendering engine that renders a scene and hooks events on the canvas.
-To create an instance of the engine, add the following code before the function *createScene*:
+    In the code above we have to create an instance of babylon.js web rendering engine that renders a scene and hooks events on the canvas.
+For more information about the engine, check the documentation page [babylon.engine](https://doc.babylonjs.com/typedoc/classes/babylon.engine)

-    ```javascript
-    var canvas = document.getElementById("renderCanvas");
-    var engine = new BABYLON.Engine(canvas, true);
-    ```

 1. The scene is not rendered by default.
 Remember, there might be multiple scenes and you control which scene is displayed.
-To render the scene repeatedly on every frame, execute the following code:
+To render the scene repeatedly on every frame, execute the following code after the call to *createScene* function:

     ```javascript
     engine.runRenderLoop(function () {
-        scene.render();
+        sceneToRender.render();
     });
     ```